ClubEijay/PHP_CRUDLabAct-Pepito/README.md

 # Club Eijay's ScholarBase 🎓
-A modern student management system with a beautiful glassmorphic UI design.
+Club Eijay’s ScholarBase is a student management system built with PHP, MySQL, and Bootstrap.
+ScholarBase lets users add, view, edit, and delete student records in a clean, responsive interface.
+With validation, sorting, and modal confirmations, managing academic data becomes smooth and efficient!.
 ## Features 🌟

 ### Modern User Interface